 To: Premier John Horgan

-Premier John Horgan: We need a provincial heat response plan before next year.
+Premier John Horgan: create a provincial heat response plan now

 Why is this important?